-Shelley studies fiction writing through creative writing courses, attends writing workshops and is a member of Northern Colorado Writers, Mountain View Authors and Dazbog Poets.
+Shelley studies fiction writing through creative writing courses, attends writing workshops and is a member of Northern Colorado Writers, Pikes Peak Writers, Mountain View Authors, DazBog Poets, and the Society of Children’s Book Writers and Illustrators, plus is a guest member of the Editorial Freelancers Association.
 She holds a Master of Arts degree in English from Colorado State University and worked in journalism for 20 years, bringing that background to her storytelling ventures.
 Her work in journalism includes four years at The Washington Times and eight years at The Loveland Reporter-Herald.

 After two journalism layoffs, Shelley went into freelance writing and editing and in January 2017 founded Shell’s Ink Services, based in Loveland, Colo.
 She provides writing, editing and ghostwriting services and can help perfect a project from a short story to a novel.
 She also offers consultations on writing and editing.